google/trillian-examples/experimental/vindex/README.md

 The core idea is basically to construct an index like you would find in the back of a book, i.e. search terms are mapped to a _pointer_ to where the data can be found.
 A verifiable index represents an efficient data structure to allow point lookups to common queries over a single log.
+For example, a verifiable index over a module/package repository could be constructed to allow efficient lookup of all modules/packages with a given name.

 The result of looking up a key in a verifiable index is a list of uint64 pointers to the origin log, i.e. a list of indices in the origin log where the leaf data matches the index function.
 The index has a checkpoint that commits to its state at any particular log size.
 Every point lookup (i.e. query) in the map is verifiable, as is the construction of the index itself.
+The verifiable index commits to all evolutions of its state by committing to all published index roots in a witnessed output log.

 ## Applications